-These consolidated financial statements were authorized for issue by the Company's Board of Directors on April 27, 2023.
+These consolidated financial statements were authorized for issue by the Company's Board of Directors on March 31, 2024.

 These consolidated financial statements have been prepared with the assumption that the Company will be able to realize its assets and discharge its liabilities in the normal course of business rather than through a process of forced liquidation.
 The Company has been successful in raising funds from incorporation to date, but will require additional funding for continued exploration and working capital purposes in future periods.
-The Company had incurred a loss of \$3,087,371 for the year ended December 31, 2022 and accumulated losses of \$25,397,857 as of December 31, 2022.
-These material uncertainties may cast significant doubt as to the Company's ability to continue as a going concern.
+The Company had incurred a loss of \$2,984,691 for the year ended December 31, 2023 and accumulated losses of \$28,382,548 as of December 31, 2023.
+These events and conditions indicate that a material uncertainty exists that may cast significant doubt on the Company's ability to continue as a going concern.